ededdneddyfan/tfc-pickup-server-configuration/README.md

-hltv_autorecord.amxx - Starts recording HLTV when certain number of people are in server bs_dmglog.amxx - Damage logging from Bees, calculates damage to kill rather than total damage done flyfastspect.amxx - Fast flying around in free-look when spectating
+hltv_autorecord.amxx - Starts recording HLTV when certain number of people are in server bs_dmglog.amxx - Damage logging from Bees, calculates damage to kill rather than total damage done flyfastspect.amxx - Fast flying around in free-look when spectating SchtopDoorFix.amxx - Fixes the flagroom door bug getting stuck.
+Only executes when map is on schtop

 ## Metamod
 Files were provided to me from Ricky who got it from Sev.
 I believe it is a fork from APG RoboCop